Historical Markers in Buncombe County, North Carolina

 Buncombe County Timeline

-This timeline provides a condensed summary of the historical journey of Buncombe County, North Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Buncombe County, North Carolina.

 - 1787 - Buncombe County is established and named after Edward Buncombe, a colonel in the American Revolutionary War.